mdklatt/serial-php/doc/tutorial.md

 ## Quoted Strings ##

-The `StringType` data type can reade and write quoted string by initialiing it with the quote character to use.
+The `StringField` type can read and write quoted string by initializing it with the quote character to use.

-    new Serial_Core_StringType('%s', '"');  // double-quoted string
+    Serial_Core_StringField('name', 0, '%s', '"');  // double-quoted string

 ## Nonstandard Line Endings ##